Testing at the German School of San Francisco

 Claudia Windfuhr, Academic Consultant

 Throughout the school year, we try to assess all of our students in levels 3 and up.
-We have a broad spectrum of tests available to select the ones that best fit the level of each student.
+We have a broad spectrum of tests from the US and Germany available to select the ones that best fit the level of each student.
+Each examination is described in detail below and will show your student’s progress.

 Please be advised that you need to inquire at your full-time school about specific requirements for getting some type of credit.
 You also need to inquire with your teacher at the GSSF which test your child might take.